irmen/prog8/docs/source/targetsystem.rst

 This chapter explains some relevant system details of the c64 and cx16 machines.

 .. hint::
-    If you only use standard kernal and prog8 library routines, it is often possible to compile the *exact same program* for different machines (just change the compilation target flag)!
+    If you only use standard Kernal and prog8 library routines, it is often possible to compile the *exact same program* for different machines (just change the compilation target flag)!